Nick Bowden, Graduate Student

 Samuel Pizelo, Graduate Student

-Samuel Pizelo graduate student, English Literature
+Samuel Pizelo graduate student, English Literature.

 Samuel is a PhD student in the English department who focuses in Science and Technology Studies and Game Studies.
 He is interested in using computational tools critically to re-evaluate conventional disciplinary knowledge and archives.
 Currently, he is involved with a project using R to analyze Early Modern textbases.

-Nistara Randhawa, Graduate Student
+Nistara Randhawa, Postdoc

-Nistara Randhawa graduate student, One Health Institute
+Nistara Randhawa, postdoc, One Health Institute

 Bat movements and viruses, and network modeling of diseases.
 Nistara is an Epidemiology PhD candidate working with the PREDICT project at the One Health Institute, which is involved in global surveillance for viruses that can spillover from animals to people.
 She tracks bat movements and simulates disease outbreaks across geospatial networks and uses R and other GIS tools like ArcGIS/QGIS/GRASS for data munging, analyses, and visualization.
 She’s looking to learn more on parallel computing, NLP, machine learning, and cloud computing.